Annual Review 2021–22

 Our Board is composed of individuals with expertise and knowledge as required by our Constitution.
 There are no executive directors.

-While the Directors, with the exception of the Chair, are appointed due to their expertise in industry (being financial services or superannuation) or in consumer advocacy and support relevant to AFCA, Directors are not appointed to represent constituent groups and each understands their legal obligation as a Director to put the best interests of AFCA first.
+While the Directors, except the Chair, are appointed due to their expertise in industry (related to financial services or superannuation) or in consumer advocacy and support relevant to AFCA, they are not appointed to represent constituent groups and each understands their legal obligation, as Director, to put the best interests of AFCA first.

 Induction and training of Directors